-Building a double storey extension can be a viable alternative to moving when you’re ready to size up house-wise.
-It can also be a remedy to an interior that’s not fit for contemporary life – lacking bathrooms to balance bedrooms upstairs and, on the ground floor, suffering from a layout with a poor connection to the garden, a cramped kitchen, or closed-off rooms where a more open-plan arrangement would be preferable.
+Double storey extensions are a truly cost-effective alternative to moving when you’re ready to seriously size up, house-wise.
+They can also remedy interiors that are not fit for contemporary life – a lack of bathrooms to balance bedrooms upstairs and, on the ground floor, a layout that gives you a poor connection to the garden, a cramped kitchen, or closed-off rooms where a more open-plan arrangement would be preferable.

 Creating new rooms upstairs and down that fully integrate into your home is the key to a successful double storey extension.
 The principal rooms of your home should be accessible from the main hall or circulation space in an open-plan layout, as well as from the landing.
 Rooms or zones with related uses – like the kitchen and the dining space – work best grouped next to each other.